 Inclusion / Additional Learning Needs

-If you have any concerns or queries about additional support for you child, please contact Caroline Wood (ALNCo) for further information.
+If you have any concerns or queries about additional support for you child, please contact Caroline Wood (our temporary ALNCo) for further information.
 Meanwhile, for instant advice or answers to your questions, please access the website below.

 Additional Learning Needs (ALN)

 We take our responsibility seriously to ensure we provide for all pupils’ individual learning needs.
 Often this is an integral part of a teacher’s planning in ensuring the learning is relevant and pitched appropriately.
 Johnston is already implementing the new Welsh Government Code of Practice for ALN, and the emphasis of this is on person centred planning.

 If the school feels that your child is having difficulty making expected progress with Learning skills, Communication skills, Behaviour, emotional or social skills, or Sensory/physical skills, we will provide extra resources and/or time and/or specific differentiated work to aid your child’s progress.
 Your child is then said to be at the School Action Stage of the Special Needs Code of Practice.
 Your child may have additional programmes noted on his/her Individual Development Plan (IDP), which will be reviewed termly.

 If your child continues to require outside professional agency support or advice over a longer period of time in order to meet individual needs, then the school, together with other professionals and parents will meet to look at long-term targets.
 Your child will then be said to be at the School Action Plus stage of the Code of Practice.

 If children continue to have significant difficulties, we will look to the authority for advice which could require a formal assessment that may lead to a Statement of Educational Need.
 Pupils with a Statement have an annual review involving those professionals who have been involved with them along with parents and teachers.
 Parents will be consulted at all stages.
 All pupils are given an equal opportunity to access the curriculum and experience the range of opportunities on offer to them at the school.